 If you normally use insurance to pay for your medications, you can do that with medications prescribed through all Amazon One Medical services.
 Amazon Pharmacy accepts most insurance plans.
 For other pharmacies, please talk with your pharmacy directly about insurance coverage.
 The cost of medication isn’t included in the cost of your visit.

-What happens if my provider can't diagnose or treat my health issue through Amazon One Medical Pay-per-visit?
+What happens if my provider can't diagnose or treat my health issue through Pay-per-visit?

 If your provider can’t diagnose or treat your health issue through Pay-per-visit, they may recommend that you see a primary care provider or a specialist for in-person care.
 If that happens, you won't be charged.